June 25th, 2024

 March 11th, 2023

-Michael McGee, PhD candidate in Huang lab, receive the 2023 Hannelore and Johannes Storz Student Travel Award from the department to travel to the IMMUNOLOGY 2023 conference to give a talk and present a poster on his recent research findings.
+Michael McGee, PhD candidate in Huang lab, received the 2023 Hannelore and Johannes Storz Student Travel Award from the department to travel to the IMMUNOLOGY 2023 conference to give a talk and present a poster on his recent research findings.
 Congratulations, Michael.

 January 12th, 2023